bank2ynab/bank2ynab/README.md

 ## <a name="requirements"></a>Requirements

 - Windows or Mac or Linux
+- Python version 3 installed
+  - we are looking into supporting Python version 2 as well.
+Work in progress.
+  - *(to do @torbengb : dependencies?)*
-- Support for Python, or Ruby, or some other scripting language (to be defined)
+- Support for other scripting languages may follow.
+Contributions are welcome!

 ## <a name="userguide"></a>User Guide